yang-sec/PrivacyGuard/README.md

-*Dear readers, we kindly note that this repo provides a proof-of-concept implementation of PrivacyGuard, not a product.
+*Dear users, we kindly note that this repo provides a proof-of-concept implementation of PrivacyGuard, not a product.
 An older generation of Intel SGX is used.
 We recommend readers to use it as a workflow reference rather than a system baseline.
 Thanks!*

 ## Entities to be run in the cloud:
 - iDA (iDataAgent)